-us with enquiries regarding that company we are only trying to bring
+enquiries regarding them we are only trying to bring you

-you information regarding the industry in the town.
-Many of the industrial activities in
+information regarding the industry in the town.
+Many of the

-1946 just after the second world war, with the first
+plant stated in 1946 just after the second world war, with

-Beetle rolling off the lines on 31 August 1951. that is
+the first Beetle rolling off the lines on 31 August 1951.

 dramatically since then.